MedAnisBenSalah/Slicky-Futon/README.md

 # Introduction

-As of 2016, i began working on an Android game called "The Fish Game", the idea was to have flappy bird's mechanics, friendly graphics and an eye catching environement, but some time into the development process of the game, i realised that i lacked the necessary knowledge/resources to make beautiful graphics assets, so i quickly shifted the game into a simpler, less textured and more shape oriented graphics.
+As of 2016, i began working on an Android game called "The Fish Game", the idea was to have flappy bird's mechanics, friendly graphics and an eye catching environement, but somewhere into the development process of the game, i realised that i lacked the necessary knowledge/resources to make beautiful graphics assets, so i quickly shifted the game into a simpler, less textured and more shape oriented graphics.